Lundeful/ContributionCorner/README.md

 This is a very simple MacOS menu bar that scrapes a github profile and then uses [AxisContribution]() to display the data.
 It is very rudimentary still with *just* enough features that I'm happy using it.

+It works by fetching data every time you click on the icon and display the graph, but you also have a reload button that can trigger a manual refresh.

 For reporting bugs or feature requests just open an issue or contact me via other channels (link in profile).

 ## How to use